rawouter/connected_pins/README.md

 If using WIFI with MQTT, you need the [MQTT library](https://learn.adafruit.com/mqtt-adafruit-io-and-you/help?view=all)

+If using WIFI you need the [WifiManager library](https://github.com/tzapu/WiFiManager)

 ## Tested hardware listing:

 - [Huzzah Feather](http://www.exp-tech.de/en/adafruit-feather-huzzah-with-esp8266-wifi?___from_store=de) for WIFI mode